Urigo/angular-meteor/README.md

     bootstrap(Socially);
 ````

-Since that, you can use Meteor collections in the same way as you would in a regular Meteor app with Blaze:
+Since that, you can use Meteor collections in the same way as you would do in a regular Meteor app with Blaze:

 In ````client/app.ts````:
 ````ts